mtolley/hippotech-2.0-github/README.md

 ![HippoTech screenshot](screenshots/screenshot.png)

 You can test it manually by logging in and navigating around the application, or you can launch the accompanying automated test suite by running `./run-tests.sh` in the terminal window.
-You can For manual test instructions, read on!
+For manual test instructions, read on!

 ## Features